rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 > Rust's borrow-checker ensures the requirement for reset making
 > it 100% safe to use.
 >
-> TL;DR great for games, servers, cli tools and more.
+> TL;DR great for games, servers, cli tools, and more.

 blink-alloc provides thread-local and multi-threaded allocators - `BlinkAlloc` and `SyncBlinkAlloc`.